replicatedhq/replicated-field-labs/instruqt/closing-information-gap/04-adding-to-the-chart/assignment.md

 timelimit: 600
 ---

-You've put together a pretty robust support bundle definition for the Harbor registry.
+You've put together a pretty robust support bundle definition for the Slackernews registry.
 Now it's time to distribute that definition to your customers so that they can collect a support bundle when you need it.